 Pros and Cons of 5 Different Content Management Systems

 Which is the best content management system (CMS) for you?
-There are a lot of CMS choices out there today.
+There are a lot of content management systems out there today.
 Some of the most popular, such as WordPress, are powering almost half of the websites today.
 Others have smaller market share but have their own unique features to set them apart from their competition.

 Let’s have a look at five of the most popular CMS platforms.
 We’ll be discussing each of their pros and cons.
 We’ve also included links to sites using these platforms so you can take a look at them in action.
 By the end, if you are in the market for a CMS, we hope this list will help you choose the right one for your project.

 WordPress is a free and open-source CMS.
+In fact, it is arguably the king of all content management systems being used online today.
 All you have to do is organize your own domain name and hosting.
 From there you download the WordPress files and you’re good to go.
 The basic advantage of WordPress over other CMS platforms is that it’s the most popular.
 There are tons of plugins that you can install to do basically anything you want to do on your website.

 Just don’t confuse WordPress.org with WordPress.com.
 The WordPress.org version is the full free version where you own your own site and can access all the extra plugins.
 The WordPress.com version is the limited free or paid version of WordPress where they host your site for you.
 We wholeheartedly recommend going with the WordPress.org version if you can.
 While the services offered by WordPress.com seem easier the flexibility you lose often isn’t worth it.